Peer Reviewed Publications

 Villa-Nicholas, M. (Winter 2014) “Latina Narratives of Information Technologies: Towards a Critical Latina Technology Studies.”
 Media-N. 10:3

 Invited Book Chapter

-Villa-Nicholas, M. (March 2016).
+Villa-Nicholas, M. (2015).
 “The Invisible Information Worker: Latinas in Telecommunications.”
 In The Intersectional Internet: Race, Sex, Class and Culture Online, edited by André Brock, Safiya Noble, and Brendesha Tynes.
-In preparation for Peter Lang as part of the Digital Editions series.
+Peter Lang as part of the Digital Editions series.

 Villa-Nicholas, M., Drake, T., and Tidline, T. (2018) “Healing Justice: An Approach of Caring for Intersectional LIS Professionals.”
 Social Justice and Activism in Libraries: Essays on Diversity and Change.McFarland Press.